-This is just one gift, among many, that the Appels have given to Weill Cornell.
-But donations only tell half the tale.
-The Appels are as generous with their time and talent as they are with their philanthropic support.
-Thanks to them, we have the opportunity to mobilize new resources in the fight against this terrible disease.
+The AADRI represents just one gift among many from the Appels but donations only tell half the tale.
+The Appels are as benevolent with their time and talent as they are with their philanthropic support.
+Thanks to their generosity, we have the opportunity to mobilize a range of new resources in the fight against Alzheimer's disease.